 - Interactive design

 You will work closely with faculty and practicing illustrators in traditional and digital techniques.
-This program will help you grasp communication art, while also learning the business skills required to work as independent freelancers.
+This program will help you grasp communication art, while also learning the business skills required to work within a variety of professional settings and with clients as an independent freelancer.

 At the End of this Program...